MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 </ul>
 ```
 >
-And paste this into `views/users/new.hbs`:
+And add this into `views/users/new.hbs`:
 >
 ```HTML
 <div>